HISTORY OF COLLETON COUNTY:

 Phone: 843.549.1079

-This annual spring festival is centered on rice as historically significant in Colleton County.
+This annual spring festival is centered around rice as it is historically significant in Colleton County.
 From Colonial times through the Civil War, South Carolina was a leading producer of the country’s total rice production.
-Today, the Rice Festival includes arts and crafts, fireworks, concessions, displays, rice cooking contest, entertainment, animal shows, dances, parade, 5K run, pageant, and more family activities.
+Today, the Rice Festival includes arts and crafts, fireworks, concessions, displays, rice cooking contests, entertainment, animal shows, dances, parade, 5K run, beauty pageant, and more family activities.

 Colleton County Arts Council